OpenElements/java-logger-benchmark/README.md

 - add a timestamp, the current thread and the name of the caller class to the message
 - log to file system and/or console

-Since some loggers does not provide some of the features a simple implementation is part of the `com.openelements.logger.api.Logger` implementation for that logger lib.
+Since some loggers do not provide some of the features a simple implementation is part of the `com.openelements.logger.api.Logger` implementation for that logger lib.

 ## How to add a new logging library?